ey92/notes/2668notes.md

         - central burial chamber and store magazines
         - "mother of king" title from seal: vulture, sedge-plant
 - satellite burials: young skeletons, neatly aligned, probably strangled -> human sacrifice?
-    - New Kingdom ushabti figurne with spell to activate service in aferlife - more human means of eternal service
+    - New Kingdom ushabti figurine with spell to activate service in aferlife - more human means of eternal service
 - 14 cedar boat fleet, each encased in brick and plaster, buried next to a funerary enclosure, oldest boats found
     - 3 possible functions: solar barges, funerary procession, everyday boats to be used in the afterlife
 - Saqqara cenotaph 3038 with Adjib/Anedjib sealings